Failure to root out abusers in ambulance service ‘leaves patients at risk’

 Ms Vine raised concerns about recruitment and barring checks on staff, particularly in the private ambulance sector.
 Dr Sean O’Kelly, CQC’s chief inspector of hospitals, said some of its private ambulance sector inspectors had concerns over poor adherence to safeguarding and a lack of appropriate recruitment checks.

-But Alan Howson chairman of the Independent Ambulance Association, which represents private ambulance providers, acknowledged the issue but told The Independent his members had found gaps in NHS vetting too, inheriting contracts from the health service to find that DBS checks had not been carried out on workers.
+Alan Howson chairman of the Independent Ambulance Association, which represents private ambulance providers, acknowledged the issue but told The Independent his members had found gaps in NHS vetting too, inheriting contracts from the health service to find that DBS checks had not been carried out on workers.
 He said: “Offenders know they can hide in plain sight and avoid their actions being shared by others … employment records are vanilla they don’t tell you why the person really left”.

+Carol King, founder of the advocacy group Ambulance Service Action & Support Group, which has more than 1000 members and works to highlight cases of bullying and sexual harassment, said the official figures were just a tiny proportion of a much wider problem.

+“This is absolutely the tip of the iceberg.
+I would say it’s an across-the-board thing.
+So it’s not just managers, it’s not just frontline crews, and it’s not just the support staff, it’s also call centre staff,” she said.

 One former South West Ambulance Service paramedic told The Independent she had been left with post-traumatic stress disorder after being sexually assaulted while working.